181818bq/fullstack_vercel/README.md

 Type fixes (React Router loaders)
 - Loader argument should be typed using LoaderFunctionArgs (from `react-router-dom`) and validate `params.name` may be undefined before using.

-If you need help
-- If you hit errors, include the exact terminal/browser console output and the file that raises the error.
-I can suggest precise fixes.

 License
 - MIT (or choose appropriate license)